Education and Training Explore your opportunities

 Master’s Program

 Students entering the master’s program in neuroscience will conduct graduate level coursework in foundational neuroscience and will complete a rigorous, mentored research training experience.
-Our master’s students further benefit from the large and diverse neuroscience community at UF.
+Our master’s students further benefit from the large neuroscience community at UF.
 This two-year program prepares students for a career in laboratory science and can help provide a solid foundation for those interested in Ph.D. or medical training programs.

 Online Programs

 Our online programs are designed for post-graduate students and working professionals, whose professions are impacted by the field of neuroscience.
-Our programs are deigned to increase understanding of normal brain function and the clinical expression and underlying pathogenesis of common neurological disorders.
+Our programs are designed to increase understanding of normal brain function and the clinical expression and underlying pathogenesis of common neurological disorders.

 Undergraduate Training